evmts/tevm-monorepo/examples/next/README.md

 - Obviously, there might (will probably) be some unhandled errors, rejections, or bugs.
 Please report them so we can fix them and improve either Tevm or this example!
 - WhatsABI might struggle with proxies, currently the app doesn't support redirecting to the implementation contract.
-- Currently, to use Tevm on the browser we need to expose the API keys to the browser (for RPC queries).
+- Currently, to use Tevm on the browser, we need to expose the API keys to the browser (for RPC queries).
 This is definitely not ideal, but the only way to be able to use Tevm clients synced with local storage.

 ## Architecture